Compiled from my ten-part series at Capital Research Center

 Some of the articles that Soros got for his money on Romania included: “EP Candidate Runs on Anti-Gay Ticket,” “Anti-Roma Views Rampant across all Romanian Political Parties,” “EU Candidates Exploit EU Election for Presidential Race,” and “Romanian Elite’s Relatives and Friends Run as MEP’s.”

-EUobserver did such a good job, however, that OISFE gave it a $29,000 bonus for June to write 32 more articles to analyze the EP election results, and whether populist “anti-immigrant parties manage to form a coherent political group in the European Parliament.”
+EUobserver appeared to do such a good job, however, that OISFE gave it a $29,000 bonus for June to write 32 more articles to analyze the EP election results, and whether populist “anti-immigrant parties manage to form a coherent political group in the European Parliament.”

-Always the adept investor, Soros keeps a naughty and nice list of his EP politicians entitled “Reliable allies in the European Parliament (2014–2019).”
+Always the adept investor, Soros even kept a naughty and nice list of his EP politicians entitled “Reliable allies in the European Parliament (2014–2019).”

-Among the Romanian Members, he described Renate Weber, who also served as one of the three members of FSD’s council, as a “resolute Open Society promoter.”
-He described Cristian Dan Preda as “timidly progressive,” and Macovei as “resolutely progressive.”
+Among the Romanian Members, he described Renate Weber, who also served as one of the three members of Soros’s Foundation for an Open Society (FSD) council, as a “resolute Open Society promoter.”
+Soros described Cristian Dan Preda as “timidly progressive” and Macovei as “resolutely progressive.”
 Macovei qualified as an “unquestionable ally of Open Society values,” who “does not hesitate to go against her group’s instructions,” but “can sometimes be described as a loose cannon with her own, uncompromising set of priorities.”

 Romania’s 2014 presidential election, however, presented quite the bleak outlook for Romanian “Sorosists,” as the billionaire’s Romanian detractors call them.